lucasquemelli/a-b_testing/README.md

 In this specific case, Eletronic House aims to achieve a conversion rate that is 2% higher than their current webpage.
 A/B testing allows them to objectively measure whether the modified layout (version B) meets this goal.
 If version B outperforms version A and achieves the desired 2% increase in conversion rate, Eletronic House can confidently implement the changes to their website, knowing that it is likely to result in higher sales.

 Overall, A/B testing provides Eletronic House with valuable insights into the effectiveness of different website layouts in driving conversions, helping them make data-driven decisions to optimize their e-commerce platform for increased sales and improved user experience.

+**Questions**

+---

+1. The conversion of the new webpage is really better than the current webpage?

+2. What is the potential number of sales that the new webpage can have?

+3. What is the total revenue of the bluetooth keyboard by the new webpage?
+(R$ 4500,00/keyboard)